4D Printing: The Future of Manufacturing

 This quote signifies that you can switch to 4D printing with the help of smart materials, and the rest of the process remains quite similar to conventional 3D printing.

-4D printing is a process in which objects that have been manufactured by 3D printing convert themselves into some other structure due to the application of external input in the form of heat, light, or physical stress, etc. It makes the use of programmable or Smart materials to reimage construction, manufacturing, product assembly, and performance.
+4D printing is a process in which objects that have been manufactured by 3D printing convert themselves into some other structure due to the application of external input in the form of heat, light, physical stress, etc. It makes the use of programmable or Smart materials to reimage construction, manufacturing, product assembly, and performance.

 Workflow in 4D Printing